 .1 OFFICE OF GENERAL CHAIR - In the event of a vacancy in the office of General Chair, or of the General Chair’s temporary or permanent incapacity, the Administrative Vice Chair shall become the Acting General Chair until an election can be held at the next meeting of the House of Delegates to fill the remaining term, if any, of the former General Chair, or until the General Chair ceases to suffer from any temporary incapacity.
 While serving as Acting General Chair, the Administrative Vice Chair shall vacate the office of Administrative Vice Chair, except in the case of the General Chair’s temporary incapacity.
 If the General Chair is to be absent from the State of Michigan for an extended period of time, the General Chair may, but is not obligated to, designate the Administrative Vice Chair as Acting General Chair for the duration of the absence.

-.2 OFFICES OF ATHLETE OR COACH REPRESENTATIVES; OFFICIALS CHAIR - In the event of a vacancy in the office of Athlete Representative or Coach Representative, or of the permanent incapacity of a person holding the office of Athlete Representative or Coach Representative, the General Chair shall appoint, with the advice of the Board of Directors, an Athlete Member or a Coach Member, as the case may be, to serve the remainder of the term of office or until a successor can be elected by the appropriate constituent group.
+.2 OFFICES OF ATHLETE OR COACH REPRESENTATIVES; OFFICIALS CHAIR - In the event of a vacancy in the office of Athlete Representative or Coach Representative, or of the permanent incapacity of a person holding the office of Athlete Representative or Coach Representative, the General Chair shall appoint, with the advice and approval of the Board of Directors, an Athlete Member or a Coach Member, as the case may be, to serve the remainder of the term of office or until a successor can be elected by the appropriate constituent group.
 In the event of a vacancy in the office of Officials Chair, the Officials Committee chooses the successor (see MS Rules and Procedures).

-.3 OTHER OFFICES - In the event of a vacancy in, or permanent incapacity of the person holding, any office other than General Chair, Athlete Representative, Coach Representative, Officials Chair or member of the Board of Review, the General Chair shall appoint a successor, with the advice and of the Board of Directors, to serve until the next regularly scheduled meeting of the House of Delegates.
+.3 OTHER OFFICES - In the event of a vacancy in, or permanent incapacity of the person holding, any office other than General Chair, Athlete Representative, Coach Representative, Officials Chair or member of the Board of Review, the General Chair shall appoint a successor, with the advice and approval of the Board of Directors, to serve until the next regularly scheduled meeting of the House of Delegates.
 In the event of a temporary incapacity, the General Chair may designate, with the advice of the Board of Directors, an Individual Member to act for the incapacitated officer for the duration of the incapacity.

 .4 DETERMINATION OF VACANCY OR INCAPACITY - The determination of when an office becomes vacant or an officer becomes incapacitated shall be within the discretion of the Board of Directors or the House of Delegates with, in the case of a Athlete Representative or a Coach Representative, the advice of the Athletes Committee or the Coaches Committee, respectively.
 The determination as to when the General Chair is temporarily incapacitated shall be within the discretion of the Board of Directors, subject to any subsequent action by the House of Delegates.